A large green monstera leaf in the sun.

 You can assess the light levels your Monstera plant is receiving by using a light meter.
 Aim for a reading between 1500 and 2500 foot-candles to ensure optimal growth and prevent issues such as yellowing leaves or slow growth.

 Caring for a healthy Monstera plant can be rewarding with the right knowledge and attention to detail.
-By providing adequate light, proper watering, and a suitable environment reminiscent of its native tropical habitat, you can encourage healthy growth and vibrant foliage.
+By providing adequate light, proper soil and watering, and a suitable environment reminiscent of its native tropical habitat, you can encourage healthy growth and vibrant foliage.

 Remember to watch out for common issues like root rot and pests such as spider mites, and address them promptly with proper care techniques.
 With patience and diligence, your Monstera can thrive, adding a touch of tropical beauty to your home while remaining a low-maintenance houseplant option.